Coptic calendar: Easter

 The date of Easter is determined the same way as is done by the Orthodox churches.

 Christmas

 In Coptic Christendom, the feast of Christmas is observed on 29 Koiak of the Coptic calendar (25 December (Julian), 7 January Gregorian.)

-Coptic months
+Months

-The following table refers to dates for Coptic years not containing 29 February.
+Using the ancient Egyptian calendar months, the following table refers to dates for Coptic years not containing 29 February.
 Such years are preceded by a Coptic leap day at the end of the preceding year.
 This causes dates to move one day later in the Julian and Gregorian Calendars from the Coptic New Year's Day until the leap day of the Julian or Gregorian Calendar respectively.